MONTANA COWBOY HALL OF FAME Living INDUCTION

 DISTRICT 3 - YEAR 2024

 While attending Sheridan High School, he was a student class officer for three years and student body vice president his senior year.
-He played football, basketball, participated in track and the first high school rodeo to be held in Sheridan.
+He played football and basketball and participated in track and the first high school rodeo to be held in Sheridan.
 He was captain of the football team his senior year.
 The coach in neighboring Casper was quoted as saying, “That Morford kid is the best defensive end in Wyoming!”

 After graduating high school in 1950, he spent the summer helping out on a ranch and working at the local Chevrolet garage.